 “All the students I teach are digital natives and have been living with this technology their whole life.”

 “They want to talk about what games they love, their experiences with cybersafety, cyberbullying and what strategies they use in their home as well.”

-“The main takeaway from students is understanding there are a lot of risks online and they should always have their parents and guardian’s permission.”
+“The main takeaway for students is understanding there are a lot of risks online and they should always have parent and guardian permission if they are on a device.”

 “Many students mention their parents or carers don’t have oversight of their online accounts.
 It’s a great way for students to start those conversations with parents so they can become more aware of parental controls that are a great idea to put in place if they have not done so already.”

 During her visits within the last year Natalie believes one of the biggest issue’s students face for Gold Coast and Brisbane schools would have to be respectful relationships.

 Whereas in regional area the biggest issue students face would be around drugs, alcohol, healthy foods – more of a focus on physical health and wellbeing.